Pylons/pylons/pylons/docs/deployment.rst

 Running your application
 ------------------------

 In order to run your application your users will need to install it as described above but then generate a config file and setup your application before deploying it.
-This is described in `Application Configuration <Configuration+Files>`_.
+This is described in :ref:`run-config`.

 Packaging and deployment
 ========================